History of Punjab: Unrest

 An important event of the British Raj in Punjab was the Jallianwala Bagh massacre.
 In 1919, Brigadier-General Reginald Dyer led fifty riflemen from the 1/9th Gurkhas, 54th Sikhs, and 59th Sikhs into the Bagh and ordered them to open fire into the crowd that had gathered there.
 The official number of deaths, as reported by the British government, was given as 379 killed, but some reports claimed that more than 1,000 were killed.
 There had been many Indian independence movements in Punjab at the time as well.
 Notably, the actions of Bhagat Singh, Sukhdev, and Rajguru on 17 December 1928 in which the trio was responsible for killing J.P.
 Saunders in revenge for the latter's killing of Lala Lajpat Rai.
-They were also responsible for the bombing of the Legislative Assembly in Delhi on 8 April in 1929.
+They were also responsible for the bombing of the Legislative Assembly in Delhi on 8 April 1929.
 The three believed that the nonviolent movement was a failure.
 Nevertheless, the use of violence in the Indian independence movement became unpopular after the execution of the trio on 23 March 1931.

 Politics

 Punjab Legislative Council was established by colonial authorities under Government of India Act 1919.
-The Government of India Act 1935 introduced introduced increased provincial autonomy to Punjab replacing the system of dyarchy.
+The Government of India Act 1935 introduced increased provincial autonomy to Punjab replacing the system of dyarchy.
 It provided for the constitution of Punjab Legislative Assembly of 175 members presided by a Speaker and an executive government responsible to the Assembly.
 The Unionist Party under Sir Sikandar Hayat Khan formed the government in 1937.
 Sir Sikandar was succeeded by Malik Khizar Hayat Tiwana in 1942 who remained the Premier of the Punjab till partition in 1947.
 The Unionist Party dominated Punjabi politics from the 1920s until the Second World War.
 Its influence over the rural population severely limited the local appeal and reach of both the Indian National Congress and Muslim League.
 A strong supporter of colonial rule, the Unionists were weakened by the war as they were directed to sacrifice their political interests to support the war effort.
 Unable to placate their traditional support base with benefits from the colonial administration, they suffered a loss of authority which led to their disastrous performance at the 1946 Punjab Provincial Assembly election and a breakdown in inter-communal cooperation at a political level.
 Although the term of the Assembly was five years, the Assembly continued for about eight years and its last sitting was held on 19 March 1945.